Stability of Long-lived Antiskyrmions in Mn-Pt-Sn Material: Introduction

-Topological properties of spin textures is a fascinating topic that has been actively pursued in the past decades~\cite{Nagaosa_2013}.
-Early theoretical studies predicted thermodynamically stable "vortices" in materials with acentric crystal structure and $D_{2d}$ symmetry~\cite{Bogdanov_1989}.
-Localized, non-collinear magnetic states, in particular magnetic skyrmions, have been proposed as elements in future spintronics devices~\cite{Kiselev_2011,Fert_2013,Fert_2017}.
-Along with interesting transport properties, metastable skyrmions exhibit particle-like behavior and carry a topological charge enhancing their stability with respect to a uniform ferromagnetic (FM) or antiferromagnetic (AFM) ground state.
-A key issue is the lifetime of skyrmions and its dependence on temperature and applied magnetic field.
-The challenge is to design materials where magnetic skyrmions are sufficiently stable at ambient temperature and still small enough to be used in spintronic devices.
-So far, only large skyrmions with diameter of 50 nm or more~\cite{Everschor-Sitte_2018,Soumyanarayanan_2017} have been found to be stable enough at room temperature.
-Recent experiments on Fe$_{1-x}$Co$_x$Si have concluded that skyrmions are primarily stabilized by entropy rather than the energy barrier for annihilation~\cite{Wild_2017}.
+Skyrmions and antiskyrmions are localized magnetic states that have been proposed as elements in future spintronics devices.\cite{Kiselev_2011,Fert_2013,Fert_2017} Along with interesting transport properties, such states can exhibit particle-like behavior and carry a topological charge that enhances their stability with respect to the uniform ferromagnetic or antiferromagnetic states.
+A key issue is the lifetime of (anti)skyrmions and its dependence on temperature and applied magnetic field.
+The challenge is to find or design materials where such magnetic states are sufficiently stable at ambient temperature and still small enough to be used in high density spintronic devices.
+Figure 1 shows the spin configuration of an antiskyrmion as well as that of a skyrmion.